-

 Behaviors subject to review under this policy include those which occur:

-in connection with any activity sponsored, conducted, or authorized by, or affiliated with, any student group or organization;
+- in connection with any activity sponsored, conducted, or authorized by, or affiliated with, any Student Group or Student Organization;

 The Handbook applies to behavior conducted online, via e-mail or through other electronic mediums.
-Wichita State University does not regularly search for this information but may take action if such information is brought to the attention of University officials.
+The University does not regularly search for this information but may take action if such information is brought to the attention of University Officials.

-Alleged violations of sexual misconduct, relationship violence, or stalking that occur in connection with an alleged violation of this policy will be resolved through the procedures prescribed in Section 3.06 / Sexual Harassment, Discrimination and Retaliation for Employees, Students and Visitors.
+Alleged violations of sexual misconduct, relationship violence, or stalking that occur in connection with an alleged violation of the Student Code of Conduct will be resolved through the procedures prescribed in Policy 3.06 / Sexual Harassment, Discrimination and Retaliation for Employees, Students and Visitors.

 -